Results.

 |

-Ex parte appointment of a receiver requires prompt inter partes hearing; appeal allowed and matter remitted.
+Ex parte appointment of a receiver requires urgency and must be followed by an inter partes hearing; failure to afford a hearing warrants reversal.

 |